Liken

 The Liken Series is a continuing musical based on events in the Old Testament and New Testament of the Bible, as well as stories from the Book of Mormon.
 The series is popular among many Latter-day Saint (The Church of Jesus Christ of Latter-day Saints) families.
+Its principle creators were Aaron Edson, Dennis Agle and Kenneth Agle, with Edson composing the music, Dennis Agle writing the screenplays, Edson and Dennis Agle as directors, and Kenneth Agle as producer.

 Intended audience

 According to the Liken website, "If you're concerned about what is going on in today's mainstream media, we think you'll like what you find here at Liken", because "we don't believe "family friendly" means it has to be boring."
 Further, "you'll find movies and music that will not only entertain your family, but uplift and inspire them as well."

 Reception

 According to LDS Cinema Online, which reviews films from a Latter-day Saint perspective, "if you’re looking for spiritually challenging, deeply insightful cinema for adults, Liken is far from your ideal.
 Neither is any of these films a paragon of cinematic technique, acting, comedic or musical performance, etc. The films have their weaknesses to be sure", but "whatever the case, the filmmakers have gotten something right.
 It’s a formula that catches kids’ attention and causes them to remember what they see".

 A Herald Extra writer wrote "From the beginning, the “Liken” films have been noted for their energetic, catchy music, which is a major element of “Jonah and the Great Fish."